-- One common goal held by all of them is their wish to upgrade the quality of the build toward zero energy consumption while reducing the size of the overall square footage of the house to exactly what fits their lifestyles.
+- One common goal held by all of them is their wish to upgrade to zero energy consumption.
+Reducing the size of the overall square footage of the house to fit their lifestyles is also high on the list.

-- Except for one young couple, presented homeowners worked on their projects in a hands-on fashion, or shall I say pretty intensely.
-These are hard-core DIYs who do not fear getting on scaffolds to install insulation or hang the drywall.
+- Some homeowners work n their homes.
+These are hard-core DIY’ers who do not fear getting on scaffolds to install insulation or hang the drywall.

-- The interviewed homeowners owned conventional homes before.
-In other words, the idea of owning and building a house is nothing new to them and their passive house ventures reflect their take-aways from those experiences.
-They view their passive house as an evolutionary step from earlier DIY experiences.
+- All interviewed homeowners owned conventional homes before.
+In other words, the idea of owning and building a house is nothing new to them.
+Their passive house ventures reflect their take-aways from previous ownership experiences.
+They view their passive house as an evolutionary step from earlier homes.

 Surprise Design Feature

 Two homeowners emphasized their need for big open windows to enjoy the view to the outside and to let sunlight in.
-Passive houses and big open windows are not commonly found in the same sentence.
+You might think: Passive houses and big open windows are not part of the same venacular.

-It cannot be stated strongly enough that the general assumption in Passive Houses is that windows must be minimized, as windows are generally regarded as a heat loss no matter the triple-pane glazing.
-Yet letting the sun into the interiors to thermally heat up the floor during the day to then be released at night turns out to be a desirable passive heat gain.
-Additionally, the aesthetic value of looking into the open landscape is a key component of two of the homeowners because it provides psychologically larger living space.
+The general assumption of windowless Passive Houses is generally a misconception.
+Today, issules like heat loss are easily handled with triple-pane glazing, for example.
+Letting the sun into the interiors to thermally heat up the floor during the day to then be released at night turns out to be a desirable passive heat gain.
+Additionally, the aesthetic value of looking into the open landscape is a key component to provide a psychologically larger living space.

 Deep Dive Into An Unexpected Takeaway

-After watching SHG Living’s passive house series of Rise passive houses you may find that passive houses do not come in one size, one style fits all.
+After watching SHG Living’s passive house series passive houses (Rise) you may discover that passive houses do not come in one size, one style fits all.
 Finding the right architect and the right builders who can combine passive house principles and building material with a good site and house design to fit your goals and desires are key since passive houses can come in a variety of styles and sizes.
-Enjoy your journey!